yogesh-studypad/cocos-docs/editors_and_tools/creator-chapters/scripting/javascript-primer.md

 }
 ```

 In the grammar for object declaration（`myProfile = {...}`）, there is one pair of key values separated by a comma.
 Each pair includes one key (character string type, sometimes quoted by double quotation marks) and a value (could be any type: including string, number, boolean, variable name, array, object, and even function).
-We call such pair of key values a property of the object, key is the property name and value is the property value.
+We call such pairs of key values a property of the object, key is the property name and value is the property value.

 You can nest other objects or arrays composed by a set of objects in the value